numaproj/numaflow/docs/core-concepts/message-headers.md

   In `pkg/sources/http/http.go`, HTTP headers from incoming requests are added to the message headers.
 This means any custom or standard HTTP header is available throughout the pipeline.

 - **SQS Source Example**
   When configured with `attributeNames`, SQS system attributes (e.g., `SentTimestamp`, `MessageGroupId`, `MessageDeduplicationId`) are copied into the Numaflow message headers.
-User-defined message attributes (configured via `messageAttributeNames`) are propagated as metadata under the `sqs` namespace.
+User-defined message attributes (configured via `messageAttributeNames`) are propagated as user metadata under the `sqs` namespace.
+The source queue name is not a header; it is stamped as system metadata under group `sqs`, key `queue_name`.

 - **Accessing Headers in UDFs**